Barbiespec/churn_data_heroes/README.md

 - Creating a new column titled "churned_" where those that churn is "yes" and those that did not churn is "no"
   ## Dataset before cleaning and transformation
   ## Dataset after cleaning and transformation
  The datasets are now suitable for analysis and easy visualisation after cleaning and transforming the dataset
  ## Dax
  The formula language was used to calculate
  - The total number of people that churned
  - The distinctive count of  total number of customers
  - The churn rate
+ ## Dashboard visualization
+ This provide valuable insight as to the factors influencing customer churn based on various demographic and banking behavior attributes.
+## Recommendation